List of Walker, Texas Ranger characters: Francis Gage

 Francis Gage is a Texas Ranger and makes his first appearance in the second episode of the seventh season of the series, Countdown Part 2.
 Since then he works with the team of Walker and Trivette, paired with Sydney Cooke.
 He is very skilled in combat and he never learned to cook.
 In the episode "Tall Cotton" it is revealed that he has a sister, Julie, who is a journalist.
 Between Gage and Sydney, there are a lot of similarities, so much so that in some episodes they are almost ready to declare.
-In the episode "Without Sound", Gage loses his hearing and Sydney helped him to cope with this disability until he regained his hearing at the end of the episode.
+In the episode "Without Sound", Gage loses his sight and Sydney helped him to cope with this disability until he regained his sight at the end of the episode.
 This episode displayed the closeness of their duo.